qadipo/FactorsAffectingHousePricesUsingVariousLinearRegressionMethods/README.md

     5. Elastic Net Regression

 ## Data Description
-The dataset to use for this project can be found by following this link: [http://bit.ly/IndependentProjectWeek7Dataset (Links to an external site.)].
+The dataset used in this project has been included in this respository.

 The data has the following feaatures for consideration: